nicpenning/kibana-ctf/README.md

 ./Invoke-Kibana-CTF-Setup.ps1
 ```

+_Note: Run Option 6.
+Check for Requirements, then proceed to the next step if your environment meets the requirements._

-2. Deploy CTFd - Use Option 1
+### 2. Deploy everything from scratch - Use Option 7
    <details>
     a.
 Once deployed, go to the CTFd instance and navigate through the wizard with default settings (most of these will be overwritten later).
 Make sure to make note of your admin user/password combination and specify how long you want the CTF to last (this can easily be changed later if needed.)